l-135/cmps3350-lab05/README.md

 ![Whack-a-Mole](whack_a_sukuna_screenshot.png)

 ## Description
 Using HTML, CSS, and JavaScript, we have built this Whack-a-Mole game based off of the anime, Jujutsu Kaisen.
-The game "Whack-a-Sukuna" is played by seeing which players can score the highest by only hitting Sukuna with their cursor.
+The game "Whack-a-Sukuna" is played by seeing which players can score the highest by only hitting Sukuna with their cursor. there is a score tracker at the top of the screen which increments by 10 points for every sakuna that is hit. try to set a highscore and beat your friends using our leaderboard.

 ## Features
 - Classic Whack-a-Mole gameplay